BlockchainRPG/brpg-docs/docs/game-mechanics/bosses.md

 ### Giant Slime

-Currently the only boss available is the Giant Slime.
-The Giant Slime is a Common boss
+The Giant Slime is a Common boss that can be summoned.

+#### Summoning Cost

+- 5000 gp
+- 10 CEE
+- 250 SLIME

 #### Stats